theupdateframework/taps/tap1.md

 3. *Motivation* -- The motivation is critical for TAPs that want to change TUF.
 It should clearly explain why the existing framework specification is inadequate to address the problem that the TAP solves.
 TAP submissions without sufficient motivation may be rejected outright.

-4. *Rationale* -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
+4. *Rationale* -- The rationale fleshes out the proposal by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other frameworks.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.

 5. *Specification* -- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for at least the current major TUF platforms (TUF, Notary, go-tuf).